Mohamed Aboutrika: Supporting Ultras Ahlawy

 In doing so, Aboutrika, one of Egypt's most popular players, sided with Ultras Ahlawy, the club's highly politicized support group.
-The group opposes the resumption of soccer as long as justice has not been done for the 74 Al Ahly supporters who were killed in February Egypt's worst sporting incident in a politically loaded brawl in the Suez Canal city of Port Said and fans are not allowed to attend matches.
+The group opposes the resumption of soccer as long as justice has not come for the 74 Al Ahly supporters killed in February Egypt's worst sporting incident in a politically loaded brawl in Port Said, where fans are not allowed to attend matches.

-The brawl, which is widely believed to have been provoked by security forces in a bid to punish the ultras for their key role in the ousting of president Hosni Mubarak and violent opposition to the military that ruled Egypt until the election in July of president Mohammed Morsi in the country's first democratic poll, sparked the banning of soccer for most of this year.
+The brawl, which is widely believed to have been provoked by security forces to punish the ultras for their key role in the ousting of president Hosni Mubarak and violent opposition to the military that ruled Egypt until the election of President Mohammed Morsi in the country's first democratic poll, sparked the banning of football for most of this year.

 Subsequent controversy

-Aboutrika's assets were frozen in the spring of 2015 because of his shares in the Asshab Tours Company, whose manager was allegedly a Muslim Brother.
-Aboutrika denied any involvement in the Muslim Brotherhood saying the company's co-owner who was so accused had left the previous year.
+Aboutrika's assets were frozen in the spring of 2015 because of his shares in the Asshab Tours Company, whose manager was allegedly a Muslim Brotherhood member.
+Aboutrika denied any involvement in the Muslim Brotherhood, saying the company's co-owner who was so accused had left the previous year.
 Aboutrika's two appeals were rejected, but then the administrative court overturned the verdict in June 2016.
 (Discourses of Public Behavior in Egypt / Sherifa Zuhur / Paper prepared for the Association of Middle Eastern and African Studies, September 2016.

-On 17 January 2017, Egypt has added him to a terror list for alleged ties to the outlawed Muslim Brotherhood, his lawyer told Reuters.
-On 18 May 2024, the Egyptian Court of Cassation annuls the registration of Mohamed Aboutrika, and more than 1,500 people, on “terrorist” lists established because of their alleged links with the Muslim Brotherhood.
+On 17 January 2017, Egypt added him to a terrorism list for alleged ties to the outlawed Muslim Brotherhood, his lawyer told Reuters.
+On 18 May 2024, the Egyptian Court of Cassation annulled the registration of Mohamed Aboutrika and more than 1,500 people on terrorist lists established because of their alleged links with the Muslim Brotherhood.

 Homophobia controversy

-On 29 November 2021, Aboutrika, in response to a question about the UK Premier League's Rainbow Laces Campaign, on Qatari channel beIN Sports, made a number of statements critical of the campaign and of anti-human gay rights.
+On 29 November 2021, Aboutrika, in response to a question about the U.K. Premier League's Rainbow Laces Campaign on the Qatari channel beIN Sports, made a number of statements critical of the campaign and of gay rights.

-His comments were infamously criticized by the Premier League as well as Fare, an pro-discrimination organization in football.